 Determining and Projecting Costs

 Finally, you can move onto the regular costs associated with operating your coworking business.
 Start with the monthly rent payment and overhead costs, such as electricity, water, and internet access.
-Do not forget to include the cost of any employees who are present in the space during the day, whether it’s someone who welcomes people and fixes minor issues with the printer or a janitor to clean the space every evening.
+Don't forget to include the cost of any employees who are present in the space during the day, whether it’s someone who welcomes people and fixes minor issues with the printer or a janitor to clean the space each evening.

 There are also the costs associated with the benefits you provide to members.
-Factor in things like coffee; tea; snacks; and disposable or reusable cups, mugs, and utensils.
-Include bathroom supplies, such as toilet paper and soap, as well as cleaning supplies plus paper and ink for the printer.
-Don’t forget to include the opportunity cost of seats that remain empty.
+Factor in things like coffee, tea, snacks, and disposable or reusable dishes and utensils.
+Include bathroom supplies, such as toilet paper and soap, as well as cleaning supplies.
+Paper and ink for the printer.
+Don’t forget to include the cost of seats that remain empty.

-To create your coworking space financial model, you will need to make several assumptions; otherwise, calculations will be impossible.
+To create your coworking space financial model, you need to make several assumptions; otherwise, calculations will be impossible.
 You will likely operate under the assumption that the market costs of items like coffee do not change dramatically.
-You will also assume that you can get a discount by purchasing the repeat items, such as coffee, snacks, and bathroom supplies, in bulk.
+You will also assume that you can get a discount by purchasing repeat items, like snacks and bathroom supplies, in bulk.
 Other assumptions include the percentage of seats sold and the number of employees you will need.